elastic/elasticsearch-rails/opensearch-model/README.md

 ### Index Configuration

 For proper search engine function, it's often necessary to configure the index properly.
-The `Elasticsearch::Model` integration provides class methods to set up index settings and mappings.
+The `OpenSearch::Model` integration provides class methods to set up index settings and mappings.

 **NOTE**: Elasticsearch will automatically create an index when a document is indexed,
           with default settings and mappings.
 Create the index in advance with the `create_index!`